ysthakur/CMSC417-Notes/content/Protocols/IP/IP.md

 	- Larger packets occupy a link for longer
 - If packet length is bigger than some router's MTU, need to fragment it
 - Packets get reassembled at destination
+- 16-bit identifier is used to reassemble them
+	- Packets may have duplicate identifiers
+	- To help with this, 2-minute time limit used initially
+	- But this may not be enough with large networks
+	- Deduplication: if router sees duplicate packets, it will discard them
+- Flags (see "flgs" in the diagram above):
+	- DF (Don't Fragment): When set to 1, drops the packet instead of fragmenting if size over MTU
+		- ==TODO when is this useful?==
+	- MF (More Fragments): When set to 1, indicates that more fragments of the packet are to come
+- Fragment offset (see diagram above):
+	- Identifies fragment location relative to beginning of unfragmented data
+	- Fragments are counted in units of 8 octets (8-byte blocks)